What Drives Your Mission Strategy?

 “I love this missions project, it’s cheap, easy, and makes me feel so good about myself.”
 As soon as I heard this statement from a church member, I thought to myself, “That’s It!”.
 This person had pinpointed a trend that I have noticed growing in my church and the churches I have consulted for quite some time now.
 The trend is Churches have planned and evaluated their mission strategies based on the wrong criteria.

-In the next few paragraphs, I want to explore some trends that I have noticed that may be hurting our efforts to be effective in taking the gospel to places where it is needed the most.
+In the following few paragraphs, I want to explore some trends that I have noticed that may be hurting our efforts to be effective in taking the gospel to places where it is needed the most.

 Who is the customer?